 BCLC has a comprehensive plan to become a player-focused gaming organization.
-This will include completing the implementation of recommendations from the BC Ombudsman review and Deloitte & Touche LLP audit as well as ongoing audits conducted by BCLC, our external auditors and GPE.
+This plan includes the completion of the implementation of recommendations resulting from the BC Ombudsman review and Deloitte & Touche LLP audit, as well as ongoing audits conducted by BCLC, our external auditors and GPE.